simp/pupmod-simp-simp/REFERENCE.md

 * [`simp::base_services`](#simpbase_services): This class will be removed in a future version of SIMP.
 * [`simp::ctrl_alt_del`](#simpctrl_alt_del): Manage the state of pressing ``ctrl-alt-del``
 * [`simp::kmod_blacklist`](#simpkmod_blacklist): This class provides a default set of blacklist entries per the SCAP Security Guide
-* [`simp::kmod_blacklist::lock_modules`](#simpkmod_blacklistlock_modules): This class toggles the ability to load any further kernel modules into the system until the system has been rebooted.
-This will only take ef
 * [`simp::mountpoints`](#simpmountpoints): Add security settings to several mounts on the system.
 * [`simp::mountpoints::el6_tmp_fix`](#simpmountpointsel6_tmp_fix): There is a bizarre bug where ``/tmp`` and ``/var/tmp`` will have incorrect permissions after the *second* reboot after bootstrapping SIMP.
 Th
 * [`simp::mountpoints::proc`](#simpmountpointsproc): Mount ``/proc``